types of estrogen

 You read about the kind of estrogen dominance that occurs when estrogen levels are higher than progesterone levels.

-But when balanced, progesterone counterweights estrogen when it comes to the release of histamine and mast cells.
+When balanced, though, progesterone counterweights estrogen when it comes to mast cells and the release of histamine.

-Progesterone can help stabilize mast cells AND Progesterone helps stop mast cells from making histamine.
+Progesterone can help stabilize mast cells AND progesterone helps stop mast cells from making more histamine.

 This is because progesterone sends a signal through the mast cell hormone receptors to calm down.